deniskabana/react-persistent-state-hook/README.md

 ### Roadmap

 - Add a third return - option to clear storage for a key
-- Add storage versioning for when data structure changes (like redux-persist)
-- Add unit tests and switch to TDD
 - Add support for config API - `usePersistentState(initialState, key, sessionType, config?: PersistentStateConfig)`
   - Add support for custom storage API - `config.storage` (allows replacing of BrowserStorage)
   - Add conditional persistence - allow disabling storage usage with a config key
   - Add config key to swallow errors/warnings silently without logging to console
   - Add custom serialize and deserialize functions to use with JSON.stringify and JSON.parse
 - Add custom storage API as a USP and major feature - allows users to use redux, custom states, API comm, etc.
+- Add storage versioning for when data structure changes (like redux-persist)
 - Write more examples & tutorials and document everything in this roadmap
+- Release 1.0.0 publicly